Leinadium/wca-ranking/README.md

 A regional ranking for World Cube Association official results.
 Hosted at [ranking.leinadium.dev](ranking.leinadium.dev)

-This project is a rewrite of my preivous project [ranking-wca](github.com/Leinadium/ranking-wca)
+This project is a rewrite of my previous project [ranking-wca](github.com/Leinadium/ranking-wca)

 ## Structure